Trump Rally in WI, Democrats Debate in IA, Kristi Noem governs SD

 Taken out of context, Sanders briefly appeared to support Nazi-made German cars.
 He said, “Nazi, them go!”
 Actually he said “not see them go,” but we know what he really meant.
 Like Adam Schiff at an Impeachment Hearing.

-Steyer praised Warren and Sanders, which had debate watchers asking Steyer, “Why are you here?”
+Steyer praised Warren and Sanders, which had debate watchers asking him, “Why are you here?”

 The candidates fought over who had the best Greta Thunberg impersonation.